devtron-labs/tutorials/content/docs/Triggering Pipelines.md

 ![CI Pipelines](/CIhistory.JPG "Triggering CI Pipelines")

+Select "History" to get the hisotry of the CI Pipeline.
 It contains the history of the CI Pipeline triggered along with reports of pre-stages and post-stages that can be downloaded by clicking "Download Reports"